2017-09-11 01:57 PM

 Hi, sorry for the delay in replying.

-In terms of performance there should be no appreciable performance difference between the two.
-With larger RAID groups you can write in larger stripes that is always of benefit, however the reason RAID-TEC was introduced is to help with risk introcued with the longer time these larger drives take to reconstruct.
-If a second disk were to fail in the same RAID group while the first was still being reconstructed, you could be in a situation where the multi-disk failure may take the aggregate offline.
-This risk used to minimised by making the RAID groups smaller; therefore less chance of a second disk failing, however less data disks means performance may suffer.
-RAID-TEC allows for 2 disks to fail, while at the same time allows for larger RAID groups to be used.
+In terms of performance there will be negligable performance difference between the two RAID types.
+With larger RAID groups you can write in larger stripes that is always of benefit, however the reason RAID-TEC was introduced is to help with the risk introduced with the longer time these larger drives take to reconstruct.
+If a third disk were to fail in the same RAID-DP RAID group while the first/second were still being reconstructed, you will be in a situation where the multi-disk failure will likely take the aggregate offline.
+This risk can be minimised by making the RAID groups smaller; therefore less chance of a second disk failing, however less data disks means performance may suffer.
+RAID-TEC allows for 3 disks to fail while mainting the aggreate online, as well as allowing for larger RAID groups to be used.
+RAID-TEC is the default and recommended RAID protection for disks >6TB and mandatory for disks >10TB.

 It is also best practice to have 2 spare drives for each disk type (excluding SSDs) to ensure Maintenance Centre (MC) is in operation.
 This will proactively fail a drive if errors are being reported and put it through the manufacturers diagnostics to confirm if is indeed about to fail.
 If it passes it is put back into the spaces pool, otherwise it is failed.
-Without MC the drive would be immediately failed and you would need to go throught the reconstruct process.
+Without MC the drive would be immediately failed and you would need to go throught the reconstruct process, which will adversley affect performance - disk blocks need to be copied as quickly as posible.
 Therefore with these large drvies I would suggest you ensure you have 2 spares to help minimise disk failures.

 The only other thought is that with the movment of the volumes between the aggregates, the first RAID group of the 8TB drives will initially contain all your data.
 The second RAID group will be empty.
 This will not be too much of a problem if you are expecting a fair amount of data to be written or change, since all new blocks will be written to the new RAID group.
 Over a period of time the data will then start to level between the aggrgeates.
 There are two ways the layout of your data can be measured: